 The Financial Times described Clague as “one of Hong Kong’s most remarkable entrepreneurs” in 1974.
-He boasted, “I am Hong Kong’s Rock of Gibraltar”.
+Clague boasted, “I am Hong Kong’s Rock of Gibraltar”.

-To the annoyance of Wyllie, HSBC sold its stake to Li Ka-shing (born 1928) for less than half of its book value in 1979.
+To the annoyance of Wyllie, HSBC sold its stake in Hutchison to Li Ka-shing (born 1928) for less than half of its book value in 1979.
 Wyllie left Hutchison in 1981.

 Clague died in 1981 following a battle with cancer.